rbatista/pyVirt/README.md

 libvirt-scripts
 ===============

-Scripts to automate management of KVM virtual machines with libvirt.
+pyVirt is a cli to facilitate the management of KVM virtual machines with libvirt..

 Dependencies instalation
 ------------------------